Hong Kong skyline

 Prepare for quarantine if required

 Group IIIA: reduced quarantine.
-Group IIIB: up to 4 months at AFCD facility.
+Group IIIB: minimum 4 months (120 days) at AFCD facility — this is a floor and may be extended further if necessary.

 8